danilosierrac/gilbert-index/_posts/2017-05-09-25-times-rule-of-thumb.md

 *Your yearly expenses*.

 Which means 4% of an amount of money that's equal to 25x your yearly expenses *equals* your yearly expenses!
-And therefore, so long as your money is invested in Market and paying you interest and dividends and compounding, according to the Trinity Study, you can effectively retire at a 4% withdrawal rate.
+And therefore, so long as your money is invested in Market and paying you interest and dividends and compounding, according to the Trinity Study, you can effectively retire at a 4% withdrawal rate once you've accumulated 25 times your yearly spend.

 ### Two Corollaries of the Chocolate Retirement Number and 4% Safe Withdrawal Rate Rule-of-Thumb